NightfallGT/Discord-Account-Generator/README.md

 # Discord-Account-Generator
-Automate creating discord accounts
+Proof of concept of how Discord accounts can be created without the need to type/ click buttons on a browser.

-## NEW VERSION RELEASED
+## NEW VERSION
 - Added threading
 - Added proxy support [HTTP] (username and password proxies not supported yet)
 - Auto-verify email

 ## About

 A script that automates creating discord accounts.
+It shows how accounts can be created automatically without the user typing unless there is a captcha.
+This is used for educational purposes only

 ## How to use